The Express Lane to Spam and Centralization: An Empirical Analysis of Arbitrum's Timeboost: General Analysis of Timeboost

-\paraib{Auction Activity} Timeboost uses a sealed-bid second-price auction: the highest bidder wins and pays the second-highest price.
-Considering all \num{151423} auctions in our dataset, on average, winning bidders bid 1.93 times (std.\ 1.9) more than the clearing price, and half bid at least 1.52 times more.
+Timeboost uses a sealed-bid second-price auction: the highest bidder wins and pays the second-highest price.
+Considering all \num{494608} auctions in our dataset, on average, winning bidders bid 2.46 times (std.\ 2.79) more than the clearing price, and half bid at least 1.61 times more.
 The ratio between winning and clearing bids ranges from 1 to 306.04, indicating a strong tendency to overbid in pursuit of access.
 Figure~\ref{fig:timeboost-first-vs-second-price} compares winning bids and clearing prices across auctions; most observations lie above the diagonal, consistent with second-price mechanics.
 Dominant controllers (Selini Capital and Wintermute) appear to overbid relative to smaller controllers.
 Figure~\ref{fig:timeboost-bid-ratio} reports the daily average bid ratio: in the early phase (late April–early May 2025) the ratio is volatile and exceeds 80\%; from May 18 onward, it stabilizes around 65\%, coinciding with the growing dominance of Selini Capital and Wintermute.

-\paraib{Arbitrum's Timeboost Revenue} In total, Arbitrum DAO accumulated \num{1090.706} ETH in revenue from the Timeboost mechanism.
-As of September 15, 2025, this is approximately 4.9 million USD.
-Figure~\ref{fig:timeboost-auction-prices} shows winning bids (first price) and clearing prices (second price).
-Early in the observation window, both are relatively elevated, reflecting strong competition.
-Over time, both decline and the gap narrows, coinciding with increasing dominance by Selini Capital and Wintermute (cf.\ Figure~\ref{fig:timeboost-share}).
-By late July, clearing prices often fall below 0.005 ETH, indicating progressively less contested markets for express-lane rights.
-These trends suggest that centralization erodes auction intensity and, consequently, Arbitrum's revenue.
-Moreover, Figure~\ref{fig:timeboost-auction-prices-per-participant} breaks down prices by controller.
-Selini Capital and Wintermute maintain disciplined low bids, reinforcing their dominance.
-Kairos begins with aggressive, volatile bidding but converges downward over time, while JetBuilder exits by mid-June 2025.
-These dynamics highlight growing concentration and declining fee revenue.
+Later, around March 2026 it dropped due to Kairos high dominance.